The Undervolt

 The Lamplighters

 Home.
 The Undervolt is the Lamplighters' territory, community, and reason for being.
-Every permanent resident is either a Lamplighter or family of one.
+Every permanent resident is either a Lamplighter, Lamplighter family, or someone who has been formally accepted into the community's trust.

 The Collective